Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 5. ***[Tools](#5-tools):*** Software that will be used in the initial "simple prototype" phase, plus some possible tools for future directions.

-6. Present the development process.
+6. ***[A Development Process](#6-a-development-process):*** A tentative set of steps in using the tools to meet the requirements specified for the application scenario.

-7. Demo with live development project (will have basic framework in place, then do some coding to illustrate one important concept in more detail, e.g., test driven design)
+7. ***[Demo: Continuous-Feedback Development]():*** Demo with live development project (will have basic framework in place, then do some coding to illustrate one important concept in more detail, e.g., test driven design)

 8. Where to go from here?
 What might a next step be?
 Do it in another presentation?